 Every toilet and sink in your home has water supply lines that connect into the home’s fresh water system.
 Every toilet has one supply line and every sink has two – one for hot and one for cold.
-Our Rosie-Certified plumber, Stampede Plumbing encourages homeowners to inspect their home and replace older, out-dated water supply lines sooner than later.
+Inspect your home and replace older, out-dated water supply lines sooner than later.
 Here's why:

 Older homes used somewhat flexible all-metal/copper lines (Figure 1) when they were originally constructed.
 These lines are ridged and can be challenging to work with during install and maintenance.
 They also wear out easily and/or can kink if you’re not especially careful when handling them.
 If you look under your sink or toilet and see these types of lines, you’ll want to target those lines first for changing.

 When replacing these water supply lines, you’ll want to use braided steel lines with brass nuts. (see Figure 2, top supply line) The braided steel lines are so much easier to work with, don’t kink and the brass nuts are much stronger and provide an extra level of protection.

 There are some braided supply lines that have plastic nuts (Figure 2, middle and bottom supply lines).
 We’d like to warn you to NOT use those at all.
 They are a huge false sense of security, as the plastic is much weaker and can burst.
 If they burst while you’re at work, or even worse while you’re on vacation, you’re going to come home to an awful mess and lots of water damage.

 Keys to Success for this Plumbing DIY Project: